-Standard for professional appearance and safety in the work setting can best be met by establishing a dress code.
+Standards for professional appearance and safety in the work setting can best be met by establishing a dress code.
 The specifics of these standards are set out in the following statements.
 Certain of these standards also guarantee the safety of students when dealing with very ill or incompetent patients.
 Students not in compliance with the professional appearance policy of the program and hospital will be removed from clinical education until compliance is met and maintained.

 - 1. Hair must be clean and neat.
 If longer than shoulder length, it must be tied back to avoid getting it caught in machinery and touching patient when performing procedures. - 2.
 Daily bathing and deodorant are required to prevent body odor. - 3.
 No scented deodorants, aftershave, lotions, etc. - 4.
-Students are required to wear white (black class of 2024) standard uniform pants or skirts.
+Students are required to wear black standard uniform pants or skirts.
 Uniform tops must be in the designated class color. - 5.
 Colored uniform top: The color of the uniform top is designated by the program.
-Class members may choose different styles in the designated color. - 6.
-T-shirts worn under uniform tops must match your uniform top or pants (black class of 2024) - 7.
-Uniform long sleeve jackets must be uniform top color with a sewn on patch. - 8.
+Style options will be provided. - 6.
+T-shirts worn under uniform tops must match your uniform top or pants. - 7.
+Uniform long sleeve jackets must be uniform top color with a sewn-on patch. - 8.
 The following items are required by the State of California: - a.
 Student patch shall be sewn on the left sleeve of the uniform top approximately 3 inches below the shoulder seam. - b.
 Student name tag shall be worn on the left side of uniform top, above the waist where is clearly visible. - c.
 Radiation Monitoring Device shall be worn on the uniform collar and must be correctly placed to avoid inaccurate exposure readings. - 9.
 Students may NOT wear white laboratory coats or jackets. - 10.
 Surgical scrubs may be worn only when assigned to surgery.
 School identification must be visible to identify you as a student radiographer. - 11.
-Black shoes only (class of 2024).
+Black shoes only.
 Shoes should be clean and in good repair.
 Well-constructed athletic shoes are acceptable provided they have the oxford type (no "high-tops").
 Any shoe selected should have a non-skid sole, be comfortable and enclosed front and back. - 12.
 Digital watches or an analog watch with a sweep second hand is required. - 13.
 Clothes are to be clean, neat and ironed at all times.
 Fabrics must be washable and washed after each wear. - 14.
-Beards or mustaches on male students are permitted if they are short, neatly trimmed The and clean items are strictly prohibited in the clinical setting because they are often objectionable to patients and they may interfere with patient care: - 1.
-Nail polish other than clear, - 2.
-Artificial nails,
+Beards or mustaches on male students are permitted if they are short, neatly trimmed and clean.

+The following items are strictly prohibited in the clinical setting because they may interfere with patient care:

-- 3. Nails longer than the tip of fingers, - 4.
-Jewelry other than a wedding band and watch, - 5.
-Any item that detracts from the professional look of the uniform as determined by the clinical instructor, clinical coordinator, or the program director, or - 6.
-Perfumes, colognes or scented after-shave lotions.
+- 1. Nail polish other than clear. - 2.
+Artificial nails. - 3.
+Nails longer than the tip of fingers. - 4.
+Jewelry other than a wedding band and/or watch. - 5.
+Any item that detracts from the professional look of the uniform as determined by the clinical instructor, clinical coordinator, or the program director. - 6.
+Perfumes, colognes, or scented after-shave lotions.